Career Placement Data

 Expertise

-Dr. Treff has a variety of research skills in cellular biology including embryonic stem cell culture and directed differentiation, magnetic activated cell sorting, stable recombinant cell line transfection and selection, and conventional tissue culture of eukaryotic cell lines.
-As the REI Division’s PI, Dr. Treff has developed and led a new molecular biology research team towards improving the treatment of infertility.
-His scientific contributions were acknowledged at the 2007 ASRM meeting in Washington, DC where the REI division received the “ASRM Prize Paper Award”.
+As the REI Division’s PI, Treff has developed and led a new molecular biology research team towards improving the treatment of infertility.
 He is dedicated to education and advancement in reproductive medicine, and to facilitating basic and translational research using state-of-the-art molecular biology approaches.

 Media